kraxarn/OpenRQ/readme.md

 # Compile and Run
 First, install [Qt](https://qt.io) and [qt](https://github.com/therecipe/qt).
+Any Qt version 5.12 or newer should work, just make sure to generate bindings for Qt 5.12.0.
 After that, you can simply download OpenRQ with `go get` and run it with `go run`.

 # Repository Structure